 Many offices on campus hire student employees for between 5-10 hours of employment per week and you may hold more than one job on campus, up to a maximum of 20 hours per week in all jobs combined.
 Students who have a university work study job as part of their financial aid award have priority for on-campus employment.
+Approximately 400 students are employed on a part-time basis during the academic year.

 All student jobs pay minimum wage.
 A complete set of payroll forms must be on file with the Business Office PRIOR to any work beginning.